-- 5.3.12 The City shall discourage changes in land use designation and zoning which would result in the underutilization of previously planned and/or constructed water and wastewater systems. - 5.3.13 The City shall ensure that any change in density can be accommodated within the municipal water and wastewater system and that investments into the system will support the achievement of the intensification and density targets provided in Section E.2.0 Urban Structure.
-(OPA 167) - 5.3.14 Water and wastewater systems shall be designed and constructed in accordance with the specifications and standards of the City, provincial guidelines, and other applicable standards, regulations and guidelines. - 5.3.15 The City shall limit development in the urban area to the ability and financial capability of the City to provide infrastructure services in accordance with its approved Development Charges By-laws and to meet provincial environmental standards governing municipal water and wastewater service.
-The provision of full municipal sewage and water services in the urban area shall be subject to the City's financial and physical capabilities, as determined by Council. - 5.3.16 Expansion of water and wastewater systems within the urban area, shall be in accordance with the Water and Wastewater Master Plan and Staging of Development Plan as well as supporting the City's density and intensification targets as detailed in Sections A.2.3.3 Other Targets and B.2.4 Residential Intensification. - 5.3.17 The City shall be satisfied that adequate infrastructure services can be provided prior to any development or intensification proceeding and, where technically and economically possible, the City shall require such services to be located underground. - 5.3.18 The City shall implement actions and strategies that will reduce greenhouse gas emissions and address climate change adaptation goals, including but not limited to: - a) assessing infrastructure risks and vulnerabilities and identify actions and investments to address these challenges; and, - b) undertaking stormwater management monitoring, analysis and planning that assess the impacts of a changing climate and incorporate the appropriate actions, which may include green infrastructure and low impact development.
+- 5.3.7 The City shall improve the quality of effluent discharged from the sewage treatment plants into Hamilton Harbour and Cootes Paradise by: - a) Aiming to eliminate entry of toxic and harmful contaminants into sewers; - b) Investigating and introducing where feasible, technologies to eliminate toxic and harmful contaminants and reduce pollution in discharge; - c) Using by-products of the sewage treatment plants where possible; and, - d) Preparing an annual monitoring report on the characteristics of discharge. - 5.3.8 A wastewater treatment surcharge may be assessed to specific businesses as a means of recovering additional costs associated with the treatment of high concentration effluent at the City's wastewater treatment plant. - 5.3.9 The nature or concentrations of wastewater from non-residential sources will be regulated by the City through the Sewer Use By-law, which may be periodically amended by Council.
+The City shall maintain and update a Water and Wastewater Master Plan which is supported by the policies of this Plan, providing direction for planning and staging of improvements to the City's water and sewer facilities and guides the operation of the City's day-to-day water and sewer programs. - 5.3.10 The City shall discourage changes in land use designation and zoning which would result in the underutilization of previously planned and/or constructed water and wastewater systems. - 5.3.11 The City shall ensure that any change in density can be accommodated within the municipal water and wastewater system. - 5.3.12 Water and wastewater systems shall be designed and constructed in accordance with the specifications and standards of the City, provincial guidelines, and other applicable standards, regulations and guidelines. - 5.3.13 The City shall limit development in the urban area to the ability and financial capability of the City to provide infrastructure services in accordance with its approved Development Charges By-laws and to meet provincial environmental standards governing municipal water and wastewater service.
+The provision of full municipal sewage and water services in the urban area shall be subject to the City's financial and physical capabilities, as determined by Council. - 5.3.14 Expansion of water and wastewater systems within the urban area, shall be in accordance with the Water and Wastewater Master Plan and Staging of Development Plan as well as supporting the City's density and intensification targets as detailed in Sections A.2.3.3 Other Targets and B.2.4 Residential Intensification. - 5.3.15 The City shall be satisfied that adequate infrastructure services can be provided prior to any development or intensification proceeding and, where technically and economically possible, the City shall require such services to be located underground.